Mic92/python-mpd2/README.md

  - declare mpd commands explicit as method, so they are shown in ipython
  - add unit tests
  - documented API to add new commands (see Future Compatible)
- - use unicode strings in all commands instead of utf-8 encoded strings optionally in python2 and by default in python3 (see Unicode Handling)
+ - use unicode strings in all commands (optionally in python2, default in python3 - see Unicode Handling)

 If you like this module, you could try contact the original author <jat@spatialrift.net> or join the discussion on the [issue tracker](http://jatreuman.indefero.net/p/python-mpd/issues/7/)

 Getting the latest source code
 ------------------------------